 - A blood vessel breaks open, causing blood to leak into the brain.
 This is a hemorrhagic stroke.

 If blood flow is stopped for longer than a few seconds, the brain cannot get blood and oxygen.
 Brain cells can die, causing permanent damage.

-This is the most common type of stroke.
-Usually this type of stroke results from clogged arteries, a condition called atherosclerosis.
-Fatty deposits collect on the wall of the arteries, forming a sticky substance called plaque.
+As the most common and treatable type of stroke, 80 percent of strokes are ischemic strokes.
+Ischemic strokes occur like a heart attack of the brain, when a condition called atherosclerosis blocks blood flow to the brain.
+Atherosclerosis causes fatty deposits to collect on the wall of the arteries, forming a sticky substance called plaque.
 Over time, the plaque builds up.
 Often, the plaque causes the blood to flow abnormally, which can cause the blood to clot.
 There are two types of clots:

 - A clot that stays in place in the brain is called a cerebral thrombus.